khteh/pAIthon/README.md

 # pAIthon

-Python language features and AI exploration.
+Exploration of python language features and AI/ML.

 Libraries used: